psyinfra/tipue-search-lite/README.md

 ## Code History

 This fork was originally a component of a larger, internal project.
-No effort was made to import the original code history.
+No effort was made to import the upstream code history.

-When the original Tipue project ended, it was decided to split this code into its own repository and share it publicly.
+When the upstream Tipue project ended, it was decided to separate this code into its own repository so that it could be shared publicly.
 For this reason, there is no history further back than the initial import of the unminified 7.1 codebase.

 ## Copyright